Josh-Oleary/Josh-Oleary/README.md

 ### Experience
 - Squirl Financial: Software engineer leading UI development and data visualization
 - State of the Snowpack: Lead developer for all technical aspects of the project.
-From a responsive UI to a custom API and database archetecture.
+From a responsive UI to a custom API and database architecture.
 - Freelance: Worked on a variety of projects ranging from custom shopify themes to PHP MySQL projects on wordpress sites.
 <br>